immstudios/nxtools/README.md

 ### format_time

-Format unix timestamp to the local or GMT time
+Formats unix timestamp to the local or GMT time

 ```